rico-vz/HeimerdingerLoL/README.md

 <h2>🧐 Features</h2>

 Here're some of the project's features:

-*These features are not all implemented yet*
+*Not all of these features are implemented, yet.*

 *   All available LoL Champions